RedNet-kz-ctf/.github/README.md

 # Description

-We are a group of hackers striving for knowledge of the world and engaged in the fulfilment of our cognitive abilities.
-We will respect anyone who strives to learn anything and despise anyone who is unable to think with their head.
+We are a group of hackers striving for cognition of the world and engaged in the fulfilment of our cognitive abilities.
+We will respect anyone who strives to cognate anything and despise anyone who is unable to think with their head.

 # Описание